 In order for the tour to start on time, you should arrive 15 minutes before the program starts.
 Please make sure to take this extra quarter hour into account in your scheduling.

-You and your class join the digital workshop via the Zoom video conferencing platform.
+Participants join the digital workshop using Zoom video conferencing software.
+There is no need to install Zoom for this, you can simply use your web browser.
 Details on how to join the workshop will be sent to you in advance by email after your booking has been confirmed.

-Please allow approximately 15 minutes before the workshop begins to connect your class digitally to the museum.
-A guide will assist you in this.
+Please allow some time before the workshop begins to connect digitally to the museum.

-The following technical requirements at your school are necessary for you to participate in a workshop:
+The following technical requirements are necessary for you to participate in a workshop:

-- A smartboard, a large monitor or a beamer connected to the computer running the Zoom video conferencing software, enabling your students to see the video and the guide.
+- A smartboard, large screen, or projector connected to the computer that is running Zoom

-- Speakers (often integrated into the smartboard) connected to the computer used by Zoom.
-This way your students will hear the video and understand the guide.
+- Speakers (often integrated into the smartboard) connected to the computer that is running Zoom

 The digital workshop is conducted using the Zoom video conferencing platform, under the license of the Jewish Museum Berlin.
 Only you receive the invitation and password by e-mail.
 The connection is additionally encrypted.